 - Hip Replacement.

 - Multiple Sclerosis.

-Licensed physical therapists work in close affiliation with other Woodbine IA medical specialists, including chiropractors, physicians, dentists and nurses.
-They can also supervise several physical therapy assistants who work for them in the diagnosis and treatment of their patients.
-Something to keep in mind for anyone thinking about entering the physical therapy profession, it is rather physically demanding.
-Physical therapists regularly lift patients and heavy equipment, and stand, crouch and kneel for prolonged periods of time on a daily basis.
+Licensed physical therapists practice in close partnerships with other Whiting IA medical professionals, including doctors, chiropractors, dentists and nurses.
+They can also supervise one or more physical therapy assistants who work under them in diagnosing and treating their patients.
+One thing to keep in mind for anyone considering getting into the physical therapy field, it is rather physically demanding.
+Physical therapists regularly lift heavy equipment as well as patients, and stand, crouch and kneel for prolonged periods of time on a daily basis.

 Physical Therapy Degrees Available